Last updated: January 1, 2023

 - To your business organization.
 If a business customer is providing you with access to our services through a business account, others in that organization may be able to see and manage your account and the information associated with it (such as an administrator).

 - For collaborating with others.
 Some services may provide ways for different users to interact or collaborate with each other.
-Your information will be shared in connection with those activities if you choose to engage in them.
+Your information will be disclosed in connection with those activities if you choose to engage in them.

 - Affiliates and third party service providers.
 To help us provide some aspects of our services, we work with trusted third parties and partners (including affiliated companies in the Twingate group).
-To protect your data, we enter into appropriate confidentiality and data processing terms with these third parties, review their security practices, and limit information sharing to the scope of what they are helping us with.
+To protect your data, we enter into appropriate confidentiality and data processing terms with these third parties, review their security practices, and limit information disclosure to the scope of what they are helping us with.
 Examples of activities that third parties help us with include:

 - processing customer payments